-Outdated links can also negatively affect the user experience and bounce rate, leading to a bad SEO ranking.
+Outdated links negatively affect the user experience and bounce rate, which doesn’t help your SEO ranking.
 To help you maintain customer trust, various tools like Sitechecker and Screaming Frog can scan for broken links on your website.

 A directory listing is an online profile that contains your business details, such as the address, company name, contact information, and operational hours.
 It can help enhance local SEO, enabling the target audience within the area to find your business quickly.

 For example, use Google My Business to improve your SEO by adding photos, reviews, and ratings.
 It will help potential residents know more about your apartment listings, from the location to the square footing.